apache/singa/doc/en/docs/installation.md

     A: Please install numpy and export the path of numpy header files as

         $ export CPLUS_INCLUDE_PATH=`python -c "import numpy; print numpy.get_include()"`:$CPLUS_INCLUDE_PATH

+* Q: When I run PySINGA in Mac OS X, I got the error "Fatal Python error: PyThreadState_Get: no current thread  Abort trap: 6"

+    A: This error happens typically when you have multiple version of Python on your system, e.g, the one comes with the OS and the one installed by Homebrew.
+The Python linked by PySINGA must be the same as the Python interpreter.
+    You can check your interpreter by `which python` and check the Python linked by PySINGA via `otool -L <path to _singa_wrap.so>`.
+    To fix this error, compile SINGA with the correct version of Python.
+    In particular, if you build PySINGA from source, you need to specify the paths when invoking [cmake](http://stackoverflow.com/questions/15291500/i-have-2-versions-of-python-installed-but-cmake-is-using-older-version-how-do)

+        $ cmake -DPYTHON_LIBRARY=`python-config --prefix`/lib/libpython2.7.dylib -DPYTHON_INCLUDE_DIR=`python-config --prefix`/include/python2.7/ ..

+    If installed PySINGA from binary packages, e.g. debian or wheel, then you need to change the python interpreter, e.g., reset the $PATH to put the correct path of Python at the front position.